 Within an easy stroll of Lake Tahoe Resort Hotel you can always find some live music or a little gaming action.
 Here’s what’s happening around Lake Tahoe’s South Shore this November.
 British rock band Bush with lead singer Gavin Rossdale are stopping in town on their fall tour Nov.
 3. Tickets are on sale now at ticketmaster.
 Or catch alternative rock group Collective Soul on Nov.
 12 and hear music from their new album “See What You Started by Continuing.”
 Get in the Christmas spirt at the Annual Valhalla Holiday Faire Nov.
 18-20 held in the historic Valhalla Grand Hall at the Tallac Historic Site.
 The hall will be decorated in a festive Holiday mode.
 Twenty-plus local vendors and artists will be offering a varied assortment of hand-made and other special items for purchase.
 Santa Claus comes to visit as local school choirs and other musical groups perform Saturday and Sunday.

 And until the snow covers the mountains: there’s no better way to see Lake Tahoe than from the top.
 Lace up those hiking boots, pack a walking stick or ski poles and pick a trail.
-Fuel up on the free breakfast buffet you’ll be ready for an adventure-filled day exploring Lake Tahoe.
+Fuel up on the full breakfast buffet, included with each reservation, and you’ll be ready for an adventure-filled day exploring Lake Tahoe.
 Here are a few recommended by us: Van Sickle Bi-State Park, Tahoe Rim Trail, Mt.
 Tallac, Castle Rock Trail, Round Top Lake Trail, Fourth of July Lake, Echo Lakes, Fallen Leaf Lake, Grass Lake and Angora Lakes.